dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ## Examples

-On this page we provide examples of how to use individual JSON_RPC API endpoints using the command line tool, [curl](https://curl.se).
-These individual endpoint examples are found below in the [Curl examples](#curl-examples) section.
-Further down the page, we also provide an [end-to-end example](#usage-example) for compiling and deploying a smart contract using a Geth node, the JSON_RPC API and curl.
+On this page we provide examples of how to use individual JSON_RPC API endpoints using the command line tool, [curl](https://curl.se)
+* These individual endpoint examples are found below in the [Curl examples](#curl-examples) section
+* Further down the page, we also provide an [end-to-end example](#usage-example) for compiling and deploying a smart contract using a Geth node, the JSON_RPC API and curl.

 ## Curl examples {#curl-examples}

+Examples of using the JSON_RPC API by making [curl](https://curl.se) requests to an Ethereum node are provided below
+* Each example
-Examples of using the JSON_RPC API by making [curl](https://curl.se) requests to an Ethereum node are provided below.
-Each example includes a description of the specific endpoint, its parameters, return type, and a worked example of how it should be used.
+includes a description of the specific endpoint, its parameters, return type, and a worked example of how it should be used.

-The curl requests might return an error message relating to the content type.
-This is because the `--data` option sets the content type to `application/x-www-form-urlencoded`.
-If your node does complain about this, manually set the header by placing `-H "Content-Type: application/json"` at the start of the call.
-The examples also do not include the URL/IP & port combination which must be the last argument given to curl (e.g. `127.0.0.1:8545`).
-A complete curl request including these additional data takes the following form:
+The curl requests might return an error message relating to the content type
+* This is because the `--data` option sets the content type to `application/x-www-form-urlencoded`
+* If your node does complain about this, manually set the header by placing `-H "Content-Type: application/json"` at the start of the call
+* The examples also do not include the URL/IP & port combination which must be the last argument given to curl (e.g. `127.0.0.1:8545`)
+* A complete curl request including these additional data takes the following form:

 ```shell
 curl -H "Content-Type: application/json" -X POST --data '{"jsonrpc":"2.0","method":"web3_clientVersion","params":[],"id":67}' 127.0.0.1:8545